 The Instant Pot makes quick work of soups and this rich, velvety, Garlic and Rosemary Tomato Soup will become a favorite at your table.
 Made with nourishing bone broth and fresh rosemary, it’s a soul-warming delight.
 No Instant Pot?
 I’ve got stove top directions just for you.
+Trim Healthy Mamas, make this for S or FP meals, too.

 I have very fond memories of warm tomato soup on cold winter days, often with grilled cheese sandwiches.
 But the moment I started making my own homemade soups I realized there was no going back to those cans with the red and white labels.